cbrdev28/rb-contree-server/docs/Runbook.md

   - `bundle exec rails s`

 Everything seems to work fine: the Rails welcome page, my first welcome JSON (http://localhost:3000/welcome/show.json), and graphiql (http://localhost:3000/graphiql).

+#### Update to Ruby v2.7.1 (was v2.6.4)

+- Change ruby version in `.ruby-version` for rbenv
+- Change ruby version in Gemfile
+- Install ruby v2.7.1 with rbenv:
+  - It was not available in the list of all versions so I tried: `brew update && brew upgrade ruby-build`
+  - And followed by: `brew doctor/cleanup`
+  - Install ruby 2.7.1 with rbenv: `rbenv install 2.7.1`
+  - Verified with: `rbenv versions`
+- Run `bundle install` & verified with `bundle exec rails s`